dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::info

-Advanced users can configure multiple projects to use the same dbt Cloud CLI by placing the executeable in the Program Files folder and [adding it to their Windows PATH environment variable](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).
+Advanced users can configure multiple projects to use the same dbt Cloud CLI by placing the executable in the Program Files folder and [adding it to their Windows PATH environment variable](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).

-Note that if you are using VS Code, you'll need to restart it to pick up modified environment variables.
+Note that if you are using VS Code, you must restart it to pick up modified environment variables.
 :::

 3. Verify the installation by running `./dbt --help` from the command line.
 If the help text doesn't indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and don't have a version of dbt globally installed.